 But there will also be times, when your business is booming; products are flying off the shelf and sales are growing!
 Being able to stick it out during the tough times, will ensure more of the good times to come.

+If you’re quick to give up as soon as you face hardship, you’ll never be able to succeed.

 There will be lots of fits and starts, when trying to Get A New Enterprise Off The Ground; recognizing and accepting that, will enable you to persevere.
 There’s no guarantee your business will be a success; but if you’re able to accept that, it will be easier to fight for it!